Zero-to-DApp 2 of 4

 In this section, you learned about the Blockstack platform and why it makes Blockchain development a painless process by encapsulating the complexity of the blockstack backend.
 You also set up a typical development environment for developing a Blockstack web application.
 Finally, you started and ran the Animal Kingdom application locally.

-In the next section, you explorer the application code and learn which recorded elements in a DApp make it eligible for App Mining.
+In the next section, you explore the application code and learn which recorded elements in a DApp make it eligible for App Mining.
 Continue to Zero-to-DApp, 3 of 4.